nodejs/node/doc/api/single-executable-applications.md

 The value of `__dirname` in the injected module is equal to the directory name of [`process.execPath`][].

+### Linux support

+AMD64 Ubuntu is the only Linux distribution where single-executable support is tested regularly on CI currently.
+This is because the tool that is used to test the creation of single-executables, [postject][], has some known issues on other architectures/distributions which results in the creation of a binary that runs into segmentation faults.

+However, using a different tool for the resource injection part might work.

 [CommonJS]: modules.md#modules-commonjs-modules
 [ELF]: https://en.wikipedia.org/wiki/Executable_and_Linkable_Format
 [Mach-O]: https://en.wikipedia.org/wiki/Mach-O